Joint Waveform and Beamforming Optimization for MIMO Wireless Power Transfer: Rectenna Model

 \section{Rectenna Model}

 We briefly revisit a rectenna model derived in the past literature \cite{2017_TSP_WPT_Bruno_Yang_Large}.
-The model accounts for the rectenna nonlinearity through the higher order terms in the Taylor expansion of the diode I-V characteristics while having a simple and tractable expression.
+The model accounts for the rectenna nonlinearity through the higher order terms in the Taylor expansion of the diode I-V characteristics while having a simple and tractable expression\footnote{There is another nonlinear rectenna model proposed in \cite{2015_CL_Nonlinaer_SWIPT}, however, the model in \cite{2015_CL_Nonlinaer_SWIPT} cannot be used for waveform optimization.
+A detailed comparison between the model in \cite{2017_TSP_WPT_Bruno_Yang_Large} and the model in \cite{2015_CL_Nonlinaer_SWIPT} is provided in \cite{2018_TSP_WIPT_Bruno_WIPT}, \cite{2019_JSAC_WIPT_Bruno_RZhang_RSchober_DIKim_HVPoor}.}.

 Consider a rectifier with input impedance $R_{\mathrm{in}}$ connected to a receive antenna as shown in Fig. \ref{fig:Antenna-equivalent-circuit}.
 The signal $y\left(t\right)$ impinging on the antenna has an average power $P_{\mathrm{av}}=\mathscr{\mathcal{E}}\left\{ y\left(t\right)^{2}\right\} $.
 The receive antenna is assumed lossless and modeled as an equivalent voltage source $v_{s}\left(t\right)$ in series with an impedance $R_{\mathrm{ant}}=50\,\Omega$ as shown in Fig. \ref{fig:Antenna-equivalent-circuit}.
 With perfect matching ($R_{\mathrm{in}}=R_{\mathrm{ant}}$), the input voltage of the rectifier $v_{\mathrm{in}}\left(t\right)$ can be related to the received signal $y\left(t\right)$ by $v_{\mathrm{in}}\left(t\right)=y\left(t\right)\sqrt{R_{\mathrm{ant}}}$.
 A rectifier is always made of a nonlinear rectifying component such as a diode followed by a low pass filter with a load \cite{ShanpuShen2017_AWPL_DPTB}, \cite{ShanpuShen2017_TAP_EHPIXEL}, \cite{ShanpuShen2019_TMTT_Freqdepend}, as shown in Fig. \ref{fig:Antenna-equivalent-circuit}.
 The current $i_{d}\left(t\right)$ flowing through an ideal diode (neglecting its series resistance) relates to the voltage drop across the diode $v_{d}\left(t\right)$ = $v_{\mathrm{in}}\left(t\right)$ \textminus{} $v_{\mathrm{out}}\left(t\right)$ as $i_{d}\left(t\right)=i_{s}\left(e^{\frac{v_{d}\left(t\right)}{n_{i}v_{t}}}-1\right)$ where $i_{s}$ is the reverse bias saturation current, $v_{t}$ is the thermal voltage, $n_{i}$ is the ideality factor (assumed equal to 1.05).